kolkhis/lac/src/contributing.md

 ### Comment your Changes
 Before creating a pull request, make a comment on the issue containing your changes.
 We're doing this since the GitHub organization feature is paid and we are doing this for free, so there is only one person who is able to merge pull requests at the moment.

 ### Create a Pull Request
-Now you'll be able to go to the [original repository link](https://github.com/ProfessionalLinuxUsersGroup/lac) and go to the "Pull Requests" tab, and create a new pull request.
+Now you'll be able to go to the [original repository link](https://github.com/ProfessionalLinuxUsersGroup/lac) and go to the "Pull Requests" tab and create a new pull request.
 Select your branch `unit1-worksheet`, and create a description and mention an issue by number (e.g., `#5`).